Frequently Asked Questions

 TERMS

-The following terms and principles are the scaffolding of my offerings.
+The following ideas are the scaffolding of my trauma-informed massage therapy in Casper, Wyoming.

 What is healing?

 Healing is the ongoing act of befriending what’s been banished.
-It’s not a project.
-Not a promise.
-Not purity or perfection.
-Not a straight line or a final state.
-It’s the slow process of making space in yourself and life for all parts of yourself— however paradoxical.
-It’s not about getting better.
-It’s about becoming more whole, which often looks like unraveling, remembering, repenting, resting, returning.
+It is not a project, a promise, or a straight line.
+It is not purity or perfection.
+It is the slow work of making space for every part of yourself, often through unraveling, remembering, repenting, resting, returning.

 What is trauma-informed care?

-Learn more about trauma and a trauma-informed approach here.
+Learn more about trauma and my trauma-informed approach to massage therapy in Casper, WY here.

 What does it mean to be culturally aware?

 It means letting discomfort be a teacher.
-And knowing that awareness is not actually enough.
-“Cultural awareness,” in this work, is a practice of reorientation to right-relationship.
-A prayer for deeper seeing.
-An unlearning of supremacy in ourselves, in our systems, in our ways of care.
+Knowing that awareness is never enough.
+It is a continual practice of reorienting toward right relationship.
+An unlearning of supremacy in ourselves, our systems, and our ways of care.

 What is a doula/midwife?

-I mean one who walks with.
+One who walks with.
 One who listens beneath.
 One who stays when the map dissolves.
-I am a companion for your pain and promise.
-For whatever is emerging… even when that’s descent, dissolution or death.

-– the art of creating and guarding sacred space—within and without
+Creating and guarding sacred space, within and without

-– and the trust that something holy is always trying to be born, even in collapse
+Trusting that something holy is always being born—even in collapse

-I do not use these words as titles to lay any claim.
-This is the lineage I serve and how I try to live.
+I do not use these words as titles.
+They are the lineage I serve and the way I try to live.

 What is parts work?

-Parts Work is not a method so much as a way of listening more closely to the many voices within.
-It draws from multiple streams—Internal Family Systems, , Gestalt, Voice Dialogue, Jungian archetypes.
-But it is older than all of these.
-It is an act of remembering: that we are not one self, but many.
+Parts Work is less a method than a way of listening to the many voices within.
+It draws from Internal Family Systems, Gestalt, Voice Dialogue, Jungian archetypes, but it is older than all of these.
+It’s an act of remembering: we are not one self, but many.

-Inside each of us lives a constellation of characters: young ones and old ones, fierce ones and frightened ones, protectors and pleasers, rebels and resigned ones, sacred ones who hold the dream, and sorrowful ones who keep the wound.
+Inside us live constellations of characters… young and old, fierce and frightened, protectors and pleasers, rebels and resigned, sacred ones who hold the dream, sorrowful ones who hold the wound.

-These parts are not problems to be solved.
-They are not symptoms.
-They are the soul’s attempts at survival.
-Each carries a history.
-A burden.
-A brilliance.
+These parts are not problems.
+They are the soul’s survival strategies.
+Each carries a history, a burden, a brilliance.

-When we are fused with a part—when its fear becomes our world—we suffer.
-We spin in indecision, shame, compulsion, rigidity.
-But when we can turn toward that part with compassion, when we can listen without rushing to fix, something softens.
-Something shifts.
-And space opens up for a different kind of wholeness.
+When we are fused with a part—when its fear becomes our whole world—we suffer.
+But when we turn toward that part with compassion, without rushing to fix, something softens.
+Space opens for another kind of wholeness.

-Parts Work is not about control or integration as achievement.
+Parts Work is not about control or forced integration.
 It is about relationship.
-Honoring each part’s truth, without making any part the whole story.
+Honoring each part’s truth without making any one of them the whole story.

-– A more spacious sense of self, rooted in choice not compulsion
+A more spacious self, rooted in choice, not compulsion

-It’s a long pilgrimage home through every voice inside you that once believed it had to go alone.
+It’s a long walk home through every voice that once believed it had to go alone.

 MORE